Queen Elizabeth II: A life in pictures

 (Getty)

-Queen Elizabeth II's coronation took place on 2 June, 1953.
-It was the first coronation to be aired live on television, being one of the most watched events in history with millions gathering around their TV sets to see the new monarch
+Queen Elizabeth II’s coronation took place on 2 June 1953.
+It was the first coronation to be aired live on television and was watched by millions around the world

-Prime Minister Winston Churchill kisses Queen Elizabeth II’s hand as she leaves 10 Downing Street, after a dinner given by the PM on 4 April, 1955.
-Churchill was the first Prime Minister the Queen worked with during her reign
+Prime minister Winston Churchill kisses Queen Elizabeth II’s hand as she leaves No 10 after a dinner given by the PM on 4 April 1955.
+Churchill was the first PM the Queen worked with during her reign

-President Eisenhower (centre) with the British Royal family (L-R) Prince Philip, Princess Anne, HM Queen Elizabeth, Prince Charles and Captain John Eisenhower, at Balmoral Castle, Scotland, 1959
+President Eisenhower (centre) with the British Royal family (left to right) Prince Philip, Princess Anne, HM Queen Elizabeth, Prince Charles and Captain John Eisenhower, at Balmoral Castle, Scotland, 1959

 (Getty)